 A lot of thought and research goes into your wedding day.
 While trying to find the perfect venue, photographer, entertainment, and, of course, wedding dress, you’re constantly researching, relying on recommendations, and stalking the social media accounts of potential vendors.
 Selecting the right makeup artist should be no different.

-Putting your big day beauty in the hands of someone else, a stranger can often be nerve-racking.
-But being secure in your choice and having trust in your selected artist can make all the difference in the world.
+Putting your big day beauty in the hands of a stranger can often be nerve-racking.
+Being secure in your choice and having trust in your selected artist can make all the difference in the world.
 With all the makeup artists out there, it might be hard to narrow it down, especially if you're not sure what your wedding day look is going to be.
-To help you out, we spoke with makeup pros Nicole Pucillo and Jen Sbarbaro to get the deets on what you should know, do, and ask before hiring one for your wedding day.
+To help you out, we spoke with makeup pros Nicole Pucillo and Jen Sbarbaro to get the deets on what you should know, do, and ask before hiring a makeup artist for your wedding day.